pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

 that's pretty much it, but i know you're here to learn, so we're going to go a bit deeper.

-we start out with an exported function called "handler". it takes a `Request` and returns either a `Response` or `undefined`. in edge functions, we return a `Response` when we want to terminate the request, or return `undefined` when we want to bypass the current edge function and go to the next edge function or serve the static content at that path.
+we start out with an exported function called `handler`. it takes a `Request` and returns either a `Response` or `undefined`. in edge functions, we return a `Response` when we want to terminate the request and return `undefined` when we want to bypass the current edge function and go to the next edge function, or serve the static content at that path if there are no more edge functions in the chain.

 ```typescript
 export default function handler(request: Request): Response | undefined { }